The Port Mann/Highway 1 Improvement Project is the largest-ever transportation project in British Columbia’s history.

 Expanded transportation options

-In addition to saving drivers time, the Port Mann/Highway 1 Improvement Project has created new transportation options for commuters of all types.
+The Port Mann/Highway 1 Improvement Project has created new transportation options for commuters of all types.

 The improved bridge and highway have allowed for the first transit service over the Port Mann Bridge in 25 years and its first-ever pedestrian and cyclist pathway.
 Car poolers can also take advantage of dedicated HOV lanes connected from Vancouver all the way to Langley.